Processing biomass

 How we process biomass

 We process biomass at Twence.
 That is to say: organic waste derived from animals or plants.
 Examples include waste wood, wood fibre, sawdust residue, vegetable, fruit and garden waste (VFG) and manure.
-We process these into products such as compost, soil enrichers, artificial fertiliser substitutes, pyrolysis oil and sustainable energy.
+We process these into products such as compost, soil enrichers, artificial fertiliser substitutes and sustainable energy.
 We can also sell clean waste wood for recycling as a material.

 Biomass comes to us in a variety of ways.
 Each type of biomass stream goes to a specific processing plant.
 We use a variety of facilities to process biomass.
 You can see at a glance in the graph below which biomass is delivered to us, which plant it goes to, what we make out of the input and who we ultimately supply the new raw materials and energy to.
 Next, we give a brief explanation of each facility.